jarvist/PolaronMobility.jl/docs/src/examples.md

 units.

-Beyond `Polaron Mobility theories:`, the code enters its final phase and uses the `v` and `w` parameters specifying the polaron to calculate a charge carrier mobility.
+Beyond `Polaron Mobility theories:`, the code enters its final phase and uses the `v` and `w` parameters specifying the polaron as an input to theories of mobility, and so directly calculate a charge carrier mobility.

 The asymtotic 'FHIP' mobility (low T) is calculated, this can be most easily related to textbook expressions that directly infer a mobility from an `α` parameter.
 It lacks optical phonon emission, and so shows pathological high temperature (kT > ħω) behaviour.

 The Kadanoff mobility (see the original paper) improves on this by assuming a Boltzmann process (independent scattering events).
 From this theory we can also get an average scattering time, which we relate to the time-scale of the polaron interacting with the phonon cloud, and so to the rate of polaron cooling.

-Finally the Hellwarth1999 scheme is used, which goes back to the original 1962 FHIP paper, and directly carries out the contour integral for the polaron impedence function.
+Finally the Hellwarth1999 scheme is used, which goes back to the original 1962 FHIP paper, and directly carries out the contour integral for the polaron impedance function.
 We improve on this slightly by explicitly calculating with `b`, though the approximation `b=0` makes very little difference for any so-far tested materials.

+The data are also returned as a packed up in type of `struct Polaron` with fields of (`T, Kμ, Hμ, FHIPμ, k, M, A, B, C, F, Tau, v, w, βred, rfsi, rfsmallalpha, α, mb, ω`).

 ## Hellwarth's multi-mode scheme